 There is a huge choice of reception venues, from a simple beach side Tavernas right through to a formal hotel reception in a 5 star hotel, and many variations in between.
 One of the beauties of getting married in Cyprus is the huge choice as many restaurants and Tavernas and virtually all the hotels can host wedding receptions.

-Once you have decided to confirm a booking with us, we request an initial deposit – usually 500 Euros..
+Once you have decided to confirm a booking with us, we request an initial deposit – usually 500 Euros.
 This may be higher for some venues where we have had to pay a deposit to secure the venue.
 The outstanding balance should be paid at least 2 weeks before your wedding date.
-Our prices are in Euros, and you can pay by bank transfer, PayPal or Euro cheque.
-We also offer payments via our account with CaxtonFX, a specialist currency company and payments can be made online by debit card.
+Our prices are in Euros, and you can pay by bank transfer, PayPal (initial deposit only) or TransferWse.
+TransfrWise are a specialist foreign exchange company and payments can be made online by debit card.
 There are no international bank transfer fees and they offer a much better sterling to Euro exchange rate than the high street banks, thus saving you money.

 We understand how stressful arranging a wedding can be, but we are here to do all the running around and the organisation for you.
 Although we will routinely contact you by email for most things, please be assured that you can call us at any time during office hours to discuss any aspect of your wedding, even down to the colour of the table decorations at your reception.
 We have used our external suppliers for many years and know they are trustworthy and will do an excellent job.